EstebanMontelongo/Algorith-Engineering/README.md

 > Projects given throughout Spring Semester 2019.

-> Learned the advatages and difficulties of calaberating as a team and completing a project
+> Learned the advatages and difficulties of collaborating as a team and completing projects